Skip to content

 It measures 56–68 cm long and has an impressive wingspan ranging from 137 to 155 cm wide.
 Its body mass can range between 680–1 kg depending on its age and gender.

-This bird generally lives near coastlines as it feeds mainly off fish caught in shallow waters or scavenged food sources such as garbage dumps; however it will also inhabit freshwater areas during breeding season for protection against predators.
+This bird generally lives near coastlines as it feeds mainly off fish caught in shallow waters or scavenged food sources such as garbage dumps; however, it will also inhabit freshwater areas during the breeding season for protection against predators.

 39. Great Grey Owl

-The Great Grey Owl is the world’s largest species of owl and is found across the Northern Hemisphere.
-It has many other names such as Phantom of The North, Cinereous Owl, Spectral Owl and Lapland Owl.
+The Great Grey Owl is the world’s largest owl species and is found across the Northern Hemisphere.
+It has many other names, such as Phantom of The North, Cinereous Owl, Spectral Owl and Lapland Owl.

-This majestic bird stands at an impressive length of about 24 inches with a wingspan that can reach up to five feet.
+This majestic bird stands at an impressive length of about 24 inches with a wingspan reaching up to five feet.

-Its unique plumage allows it to blend in well with its natural environment which makes spotting this elusive creature quite difficult.
+Its unique plumage allows it to blend in well with its natural environment, making spotting this elusive creature difficult.

 Despite being generally silent during most times, they are known for their deep hooting calls when mating or roosting season arrives.